HarryPaniccc/DnD/World of Helodaria/Castle Sungrand.md

 - [[Emile Greenhill]] - Square jaw human man with a fanciful mustache.
 Emile is a provisions merchant.
 # Locations
 ### Inner Keep
+- **Meeting Chamber**.
+The dark, spacious, stone room where [[Lord Margit Tormon]] holds his councils and assemblies.
+The chamber is supported by four thick pillars and exists after an antechamber into the keep itself.
+The ceiling is around 10ft tall so the room does not sacrifice efficiency for grandiosity.
+### Central Wall
 - **Smithy and Armorer** - At the entrance to the keep sits a two storied structure with a forge at the bottom that is backed up with repairing weapons.
 Master smith **half orc** [[Melgron the Smith]] has taken on half a dozen apprentices along with his usual labourers to make up for the additional work.
 	  *Services*: Not much magical work can be done, but they have seen a few in their day.
 Masterworked weapons can be repaired or appraised.
 - **[[Borderlands Inn]]** - A three-storied structure overlooking the well in the square of the keep.
 The bottom is a large tavern, once filled with travellers through the region, now occupied mostly by soldiers bearing Tormon colours.
 Run by [[Esme Stumpstride]].